matsengrp/sumrep/README.md

 ### Installing annotation/simulation tools (optional)
 * Although `sumrep` can be run with any annotated dataset, several annotation and simulation tools can be invoked within `sumrep`.
+The `sumrep` methods that run these tools are built to output `data.table`s which match the specification in the [usage](#usage) section.
 To use these features, follow the corresponding installation steps for each desired tool.

 #### Installing partis
 * [`partis`](https://github.com/psathyrella/partis) can be used for annotation and clonal family partitioning within `sumrep`; follow the link to its respository for specific installation directions.